molinadavid/teslabox/README.md

 1. Connect (or Re-connect) TeslaBox to your computer via USB cable and wait for it to appear as drive
 2. Create an empty ```TeslaCam``` under the root folder of the drive
 3. Make sure TeslaBox is connected to your home network via ethernet cable or home WiFi
-4. Browse to the hostname you have setup to edit these settings:
+4. Browse to the hostname you have setup to change this settings if needed:
-- Car name (appears next to each notification)
+- Car name (associates with each upload and notification.
+Default: My Tesla)
-- Log level (log verbosity. recommended: Warning)
+- Log level (log verbosity.
+Default: Warn)
-- Archive (enables archiving)
+- Email recipients (comma seperated list of email addresses to notify)
+- Telegram recipients (comma seperated list of Telegram Chat IDs to notify)
+- Create dashcam clips (processes dashcam/track events.
+Default: enabled)
+- Quality (the higher you set this, the more space each clip would take.
+Default: Low)
-- Archive seconds (the longer you set this, the more time and space each clip would take to process. recommended: 30)
+- Duration (the longer you set this, the more time and space each clip would take.
+Default: 30)
+- Create sentry clips (processes sentry events.
+Default: enabled)
+- Send early warning (notifies you immediately of sentry event, even before clip has processed.
+Default: disabled)
-- Archive quality (the higher you set this, the more space each clip would take. recommended: Lowest)
+- Quality (the higher you set this, the more space each clip would take.
+Default: Medium)
-- Archive compression (the slower you set this, the less space each clip would take, but also the longer it take to process. recommended: Very fast)
+- Duration (the longer you set this, the more time and space each clip would take.
+Default: 30)
-- Archive days (events older than this will automatically get deleted locally.
-0 or empty to disable. recommended: 30)
-- Email recipients (comma seperated list of email addresses that should be notified)
-- Telegram recipients (comma seperated list of Telegram Chat IDs that should be notified)
-- Stream (enables streaming)
+- Stream (enables streaming.
+Default: disabled)
-- Stream angles (comma seperated list of angles that should be streamed. possibly: front, right, back, left)
+- Copy streams (uploads streams to remote location.
+Default: disabled)
+- Quality (the higher you set this, the more space each clip would take.
+Default: High)
+- Stream angles (angles to process.
+Default: front)

 ### Tailscale setup
 1. Under DNS -> Nameservers, note the hostname suffix MagicDNS has generated (something like foo.bar.beta.tailscale.net)